Robert Gambier Bolton's Ghosts in Solid Form

 Precautions against fraud

 Bolton then listed the ideal conditions for an experiment that could be considered scientifically reliable, adding however that he could not always be able to respect all the required conditions during the hundreds of séances he organized with no less than six different mediums.
 Actually, only on one occasion was it possible to rent an entire empty house, in London, in which no one, neither the medium nor the sitters, had ever been before.
 According to Bolton, in fact, the ideal place for the séances (in order to take all precautions against fraud attempts) was represented by a house with empty rooms, uninhabited, and used exclusively for that purpose.
 Bolton openly stated that – given the importance of what was at stake – no one should be trusted, even among the sitters, so the most convenient thing to do was to get a house without furniture, which could first be adequately inspected from the investigators, and then well closed after putting seals on the interior doors and windows.
-It was important that the house had some empty rooms because the séance-room had to be chosen by lot or by vote among the sitters, who met in the hall at an agreed hour: the medium, accompanied by some assistant, could enter the house not earlier than half an hour before the beginning of the séance.
+It was important that the house had some empty rooms because the séance-room had to be chosen by lot or by vote among the sitters, who met in the hall at an agreed hour: the medium, accompanied by some of the sitters, could enter the house not earlier than half an hour before the beginning of the séance.

 Once the séance-room was chosen, the person in charge of investigation entered it, accompanied by a skilled architect (possibly skeptical about the possibility of obtaining materializations without fraud), leaving anyone else out of the room.
 Both proceeded to a careful inspection of the room, consisting only of four bare walls, floor, ceiling, windows (if any), a door, a possible fireplace and one or more wall gas lamps.
-After a careful examination of the windows and their height from the ground, and considering the possibility that someone could open them from the outside, they were closed and sealed by seals made of strips of adhesive tape fixed with sealing wax inside the sashes.
+After a careful examination of the windows and their height from the ground, and considering the possibility that someone could open them from the outside, they were closed and sealed by seals made of strips of adhesive tape fixed with sealing wax inside the window sashes.
 If there was a fireplace, on its opening was placed a wooden panel of appropriate size fixed with screws and sealed, so as to be sure that no one could enter the room through it.
 Finally, after a thorough examination of walls and floor, the investigator and the architect wrote a report stating that they thought the room was suitable for the séance and had not been subjected to any manipulation or transformation.

 At this point the séance-director reopened the door, handed the report to a waiting assistant and arranged in the room about 17 chairs, a harmonium and its stool, the drapes of black fabric to be placed as screens on the windows, and any photographic equipment.
 The door was closed again, without anyone else being in the room but the director and the architect, all these objects were inspected.
 After writing a second report, stating that none of the objects inspected could hide something inside, both left the room, which was locked up.
 All the sitters, no one excluded, had to undergo a careful examination by a doctor before entering the room, making sure that they did not hide anything on their person or clothing that could be used for the production of fraudulent phenomena.
 Immediately after the visit, each of the sitters was allowed to enter the room, which was then locked up from the outside.
 The medium was in the meantime accompanied to the house and as soon as he entered he was carefully examined by the doctor: stripped of all his clothes, he had to wear only those expressly prepared by the researchers for the séance, in order to be sure that he did not hide secret pockets or anything else.
 The suit worn by the medium had to be strictly dark.
 In the end, the sensitive was also allowed into the room, where all the sitters stayed, but not the doctor.
 If he too wanted to attend the séance, one of the sitters was chosen by lot to go out of the room and submit the doctor to the same examination to which all the others had been subjected.
 Once back in, the door was permanently closed and locked with an internal latch.